Tutoring Services

 *If time allows, we will also read Amos Fortune Free Man by Elizabeth Yates

-*Geography class will be reading from listed books below about Africa.
+*Geography class will be reading from the listed books below about Africa.
 Each week, we will read a short section from the spine text and narrate the reading aloud.
 We will also complete a mapping exercise for that area of the world.

 -Africa is Not a County by Margy Burns Knight